A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

-[\textbf{NMRN-GAN}] Recent studies have endorsed that adversarially created close-to-observed negative samples are capable of improving the user and item representation.
-In~\cite{DBLP:conf/kdd/WangYHLWH18}, Wang et al. introduce \textit{GAN-based negative sampling} for streaming recommendation.
+[\textbf{RecGAN}] In~\cite{DBLP:conf/recsys/BharadhwajPL18}, the authors propose to incorporate in a single framework both the temporal modeling capabilities of RNN and the latent feature modeling power of the \textit{min-max game}.
+The proposed framework, named RecGAN, implements both the generator and the discriminator with the Gated Recurrent Unit (GRU)~\cite{DBLP:conf/emnlp/ChoMGBBSB14}, in order to make $\mathcal{G}$ capable of predicting a sequence of relevant items based on the dynamic evolution of user's preferences.\\ [\textbf{PLASTIC \& LSIC}] Differently from RecGAN that implements only an RNN cell to capture the dynamic evolution of the user's behavior, \citet{DBLP:conf/ijcai/ZhaoWYGYC18, 8643032} propose to combine MF and RNN in an adversarial recommendation framework to model respectively long and short-term user-item associations.
+The proposed framework, named PLASTIC, adopts MF and LSTM cells into $\mathcal{G}$ to account for the varying aspect of both users and items, while a two-input Siamese network ---built manually by using a MF and RNN--- as $\mathcal{D}$ encodes both the \textit{long-term} and \textit{session-based information} in the pair-wise scenario.\\ [\textbf{NMRN-GAN}] Recent studies have endorsed that adversarially created close-to-observed negative samples are capable of improving the user and item representation. \citet{DBLP:conf/kdd/WangYHLWH18} introduce \textit{GAN-based negative sampling} for streaming recommendation.
 Instead of using a random sampling strategy, which is static and hardly contributes towards the training of the recommender model, adversarially generated negative samples result more informative.
-NMRN-GAN uses a key-value memory network~\cite{DBLP:conf/www/ZhangSKY17} to keep the model's long-term and short-term memory combined with a GAN-based negative sampling strategy to create more instructive negative samples thus improving the training effectiveness and the quality of the recommendation model.

-[\textbf{GAN-CQDN}] A GAN-based solution has been proposed in~\cite{DBLP:conf/icml/Chen0LJQS19} for sequence-aware recommendation in conjunction with reinforcement learning (RL).
+NMRN-GAN uses a key-value memory network~\cite{DBLP:conf/www/ZhangSKY17} to keep the model's long-term and short-term memory combined with a GAN-based negative sampling strategy to create more instructive negative samples thus improving the training effectiveness and the quality of the recommendation model.\\ [\textbf{GAN-CQDN}] A GAN-based solution has been proposed in~\cite{DBLP:conf/icml/Chen0LJQS19} for sequence-aware recommendation in conjunction with reinforcement learning (RL).
 The main aim here is that of modeling the dynamic of user's status and long-term performance.
 The authors propose GAN-CQDN, an RL-based recommender system that exploits GAN to model user behavior dynamics and learn her reward function.
-The advantages of using GAN is that it improves the representation of the user profile a well as the reward function according to the learned user profile, and it accommodates online changes for new users.
+The advantages of using GAN is that it improves the representation of the user profile a well as the reward function according to the learned user profile, and it accommodates online changes for new users. \\